Jon Hamm Helps Hummingbirds, Now You Can Too

 6 fun facts about hummingbirds

-· Actor Jon Hamm once rescued a hummingbird that flew into a home.
-Here’s a video and recap of the encounter as well as instructions on how to help any trapped birds in your own home.
+Actor Jon Hamm once rescued a hummingbird that flew into a home.
+Here’s a video and recap of the encounter with Jon Hamm.
+As well as instructions on how to help any trapped birds in your own home.